Using Pressure Sensors to Improve Unmanned Aerial Vehicle (UAV) Speed and Altitude

 Image Credit: Superior Sensor Technology

-3. Barometers to measure air pressure and establish and maintain a stable altitude.
+3. Barometers: These sensors measure air pressure to maintain a stable altitude.

 Figure 1.
 UAV Roll, Pitch and Yaw.
 Image Credit: Superior Sensor Technology